nazmussakibofficial/gallery-of-memories-client/README.md

 ### `React, firebase, react router dom, tailwind, daisyUI, react toastify, react helmet async, react photo view`

 This project features:

+### Note: the profile options can be accessed after you click on the profile picture

 ### `SPA(Single Page Application) built with react router, which enables smoother load time`